gusutabopb/aioinflux/README.rst

 Client modes
 ~~~~~~~~~~~~

-Despite the library's name, ``InfluxDBClient`` can also run in non-async
+Despite the library's name, :class:`~aioinflux.client.InfluxDBClient` can also run in non-async
 mode (a.k.a ``blocking``) mode.
 It can be useful for debugging and exploratory
 data analysis.